psxvoid/note-lenses/README.md

 > To migrate settings from the original plugin, go to your vault, then into
 > `.obsidian/plugins` folder, then find `notebook-navigator`.
 Inside that folder
 > find and copy `data.json` into `.obsidian/plugins/note-lenses`.

+## Why Fork

+Why fork the original project?
+See: [Issue: [FR] Add Excalidraw Featured Image Support (closed as not-planned)](https://github.com/johansan/notebook-navigator/issues/384)<br>

+### Important update

+Since commit [5bd67f0](https://github.com/johansan/notebook-navigator/commit/5bd67f04b5c742696c37999bf68a5923c6dede36), the upstream repository switched its license from GPL-3.0 to a proprietary one.
+The new upstream license prohibits publishing any modifications without the author's explicit consent.

+It means several important differences:

+1. Note Lenses will not receive any updates from the upstream repository.
+2. Note Lenses will remain under GPL-3.0 and will allow publishing any modifications of your work.

 ## License